CarlosCezarDeSouzaGuaraldo/CarlosCezarDeSouza/README.md

  <br/> &nbsp; -> I'm participating in a build of the digital world that is more present in our lifes through technology!

  ## Olá, muito prazer!
- Sou desenvolvedor web em NodeJS.
-Javascript foi a primeira linguagem de programação que eu aprendi e eu gostei muito dessa linguagem, porque dá para fazer muitas coisas com ela! :computer:
+ Sou desenvolvedor Fullstack que trabalha com as linguagens de programação NodeJS, Java e ReactJS e trabalho com Mysql, MariaDb, SqlServer e Postgres.
+Sobre mim?
+I want to help the people with the technology! :computer:

  Atualmente estou aprendendo GoLang!:rocket: